Lucretiel/autocommand/README.md

   -c CONFIG, --config CONFIG
 ```

-The options type is automatically deduced from the default, unless one is explicitly given in an annotation:
+The option's type is automatically deduced from the default, unless one is explicitly given in an annotation:

 ```python
 @automain(__name__)